Zoltanar/Happy-Reader/README-Latest.md

 - Change Translator to use and enter/modify settings as needed.
 - Enter path to Locale Emulator if required (LEProc.exe)
 - Switch to 'Games' tab
-- Drag executable to area in 'Games' tab
+- Drag executable to area in `Games` tab, or click `Add New` to select executable
 - Double-click or 'right-click > See Details' on Game to open Game Settings
 - Change 'Hook Mode' as necessary (usually VnrHook)
 - Enter /H Hook Code if available
-- Back on Games Tab, launch Game by clicking 'Off' button, or 'right-click > Launch with LE (Japan)' if required
+- Back on `Games` Tab, launch Game by clicking `Off` button, or right-click and choose specific launch mode
 - In launched game, progress to dialog section
 - Back on Happy Reader, switch to 'ITHVNR' tab
 - Look for dialog text in the text thread panels or